TheLongDistanceRunner2/GuitarShop/README.md

 - logged user
 - administrator

+(In order to run the app, add folder named "pictures" with some photos of products!)
 // ===========================================

 Strona internetowa do kupoawnia i sprzedawania gitar, wzmacniaczy, efektów etc. napisana od zera przy użyciu JSP, HTML, CSS and JavaScript.